ashu192708/Electricity-Demand-Prediction/README.md

-# Electricity-Demand-Prediction
-AI-Based Electricity Demand Prediction System
+# Electricity Demand Prediction System

 ## Overview

-The **AI-Based Electricity Demand Prediction System** is a Python-based academic project that predicts electricity demand using basic environmental and time-related factors.
+The Electricity Demand Prediction System is a basic Python project that predicts electricity demand using simple input-based rules.

-The system takes inputs such as:
+The system considers factors such as:

 - Temperature
 - Humidity
 - Hour of the day
 - Previous electricity demand

-It then calculates the expected electricity demand and classifies it as **LOW, NORMAL, HIGH, or CRITICAL**.
+It then calculates the predicted electricity demand and classifies it as LOW, NORMAL, HIGH, or CRITICAL.

-The project is developed as a basic Python implementation of Code
+This project is implemented using basic Python concepts and does not use machine learning libraries.

 ---

 ## Problem Statement

-Electricity demand changes according to factors such as temperature, humidity, time of day, and previous electricity consumption.
+Electricity demand changes according to different conditions such as weather, time of day, and previous demand.

-The purpose of this project is to provide a simple system that can estimate electricity demand and identify periods of high or critical demand.
+The purpose of this project is to create a simple system that can estimate electricity demand based on these factors.

 ---

 ## Objectives

-- Predict electricity demand based on input conditions.
+- Predict electricity demand using basic Python logic.
-- Consider temperature and humidity effects.
-- Consider different electricity-demand patterns during the day.
-- Generate high-demand and critical-demand alerts.
+- Use temperature, humidity, time, and previous demand as inputs.
+- Classify electricity demand into different levels.
-- Store prediction records for future reference.
+- Store prediction records for future use.
-- Provide a simple command-line interface.
+- Search prediction records by date.
+- Generate sample electricity data.
-- Generate a summary of recorded electricity demand.
+- Display a summary of electricity demand.

 ---